-On the other hand, the framework that is generally used to get the business running well is PDCA.
+On the other hand, PDCA is a framework that is generally used to run business successfully.

-P = PLAN, D = DO, C = CHECK, A = ACTION, the point is to plan, do it, evaluate the results, and improve.
+P = PLAN, D = DO, C = CHECK, A = ACTION.
+In short, it means to plan, do, evaluate the results, and improve.

-PDCA tends to place a lot of emphasis on "planning first" and "measuring numerically", which may not work well when creating something that has never been done before from scratch.
+PDCA tends to put a lot of emphasis on "making the plan first" and "measuring the numbers," which may not work well when creating something that has never been done before from scratch.

-If it's impossible to set up the project, it would be like a plan to clarify the objective by February 1 and find a way to do it by February 10, and as long as the objective is created by February 1, it's OK and the quality of the content is not discussed that much.
+If I had to make a plan, it would be more like a plan to clarify the purpose by February 1 and find the means by February 10, and if I can create the purpose by February 1, it will be OK and the quality of the contents will not be discussed that much.

-In the case of teamwork projects, as opposed to PDCA, which is often done in Mogic, the order is C=CONCEPT, D=DISCUSSION, S=SYMBOL, and F=FEEDBACK.
+In the case of teamwork-type projects, which are common in Mogic, the order is different from PDCA: C=CONCEPT, D=DISCUSSION, S=SYMBOL, F=FEEDBACK.

-One person comes up with the concept first, and the whole team discusses this and that from various angles and expands the information.
+One person comes up with a concept first, and then the whole team discusses it from various angles and expands the information.

-In other words, instead of checking and improving the accuracy of the PLAN, it is a process of testing and remaking the prerequisites of what you want to create, which may or may not be similar.
+In other words, instead of checking and improving the accuracy of the PLAN, it becomes a process of testing and remaking the preconditions of what you want to create, which may seem similar but may not be.